hbctraining/variant_analysis/lessons/04_fastqc.md

 Therefore, for the first nucleotide in the read (C), there is less than a 1 in 1000 chance that the base was called incorrectly.
 Whereas, for the the end of the read there is greater than 50% probabaility that the base is called incorrectly.

+## Exercise

+1. If the probability of a incorrect base call is 1 in 3,981, what is the associated PHRED score?

+Answer: -10 x log10(1/3981) = 36

 ## `bash` String Manipulation

 String manipulation in `bash` can be a very helpful tool in minimizing typos whenever evaluating a script that uses `bash`.
 Before we discuss manipulating strings, we should first define a string.
 A string is a data type that is used to represent text rather than integers.
 Examples of strings include: